archiverjs/node-archiver/README.md

 For more detail on this feature, please see [BULK.md](https://github.com/ctalkington/node-archiver/blob/master/BULK.md).

-#### directory(dirpath [, destpath, data])
+#### directory(dirpath[, destpath, data])

-Appends a directory, recusively, given its dirpath.
+Appends a directory and its files, recusively, given its dirpath.
 This is meant to be a simplier approach to something previously only possible with `bulk`.
-The use of `destpath` allows one to define a custom destination path within the resulting archive and `data` allows for setting default data for each entry found.
+The use of `destpath` allows one to define a custom destination path within the resulting archive and `data` allows for setting data on each entry appended.

 ```js
 // mydir/ -> archive.zip/mydir/